pellcorp/Simple-AF-Wiki/docs/cart/firmware_flashing.md

 ## 4. Cartographer3d V5.1.0 Firmware

 This firmware is provided by RichardTHF from Cartographer3d.com specifically for the K1, K1C and K1 Max.
-It is critical that you flash your probe with this version of the Survey Touch firmware to avoid stuttering during bed meshes.
+It is critical that you flash your probe with this version of the Probe V3 firmware to avoid stuttering during bed meshes.

 !!!
 WARNING
     You must flash your probe even if you received it new with firmware already installed.